Triston Crowell

 This is one of the biggest myths in real estate.
 A strong VA offer backed by a solid preapproval and an experienced lender is just as competitive as any other offer.
 The key is having a lender who can communicate the strength of your file to the listing side.
 That's literally what I do.

 Down payment assistance (DPA) programs are state-run initiatives that help homebuyers cover their down payment and sometimes closing costs.
 In Colorado, the program is called CHFA.
 In Wisconsin, it's WHEDA.
-Both offer either grants (free money) or low-interest second mortgages that reduce what you need to bring to the table — sometimes to nearly nothing out of pocket.
+In Arizona, it's HOME+PLUS.
+All three offer either grants (free money) or low-interest second mortgages that reduce what you need to bring to the table, sometimes to nearly nothing out of pocket.

 Not always.
-While many DPA programs are geared toward first-time buyers, both CHFA and WHEDA have options available to repeat buyers — especially in targeted areas or under specific program guidelines.
+CHFA, WHEDA, and HOME+PLUS all have options available to repeat buyers, especially in targeted areas or under specific program guidelines.
+HOME+PLUS in Arizona has no first-time buyer requirement at all.
 The requirements vary, so don't assume you're out.
 Let me check for you.

-Yes — and this is where it gets powerful.
-CHFA and WHEDA assistance can be layered on top of FHA, VA, and conventional loans.
+Yes, and this is where it gets powerful.
+CHFA, WHEDA, and HOME+PLUS can all be layered on top of FHA, VA, USDA, and conventional loans.
 A veteran could use a VA loan (zero down) and stack DPA to cover closing costs.
 An FHA buyer could use DPA to cover the entire 3.5% down payment.
 Stacking programs is one of the most effective strategies I use for buyers.

 Income limits vary by county, household size, and specific program.
 They're updated regularly by each authority.
-In both Colorado and Wisconsin, the limits are often higher than people expect — many buyers who assume they earn too much actually qualify.
+In Colorado, Wisconsin, and Arizona alike, the limits are often higher than people expect.
+Many buyers who assume they earn too much actually qualify.
 I check this for every client as part of the preapproval process.
 It takes two minutes.

 No. This is the single biggest myth in home buying.
 Conventional loans go as low as 3% down.
 FHA is 3.5%.
 VA is zero.
-And with programs like CHFA, you may not need any money down at all.
-The 20% number comes from avoiding PMI on conventional loans — but that's just one factor, not a requirement.
+And with programs like CHFA, WHEDA, or HOME+PLUS, you may not need any money down at all.
+The 20% number comes from avoiding PMI on conventional loans, but that's just one factor, not a requirement.

 It depends on the loan type.
 FHA allows scores as low as 580 (sometimes lower).
-VA loans are flexible — many lenders work with scores in the low 600s.
+VA loans are flexible, with many lenders working with scores in the low 600s.
 Conventional typically wants 620+.
 But here's the thing: your score is just one piece.
-I look at your full picture — income, debt, savings, and goals — to find the best path forward.
+I look at your full picture (income, debt, savings, and goals) to find the best path forward.

-Prequalification is a rough estimate based on what you tell the lender — no verification.
+Prequalification is a rough estimate based on what you tell the lender, with no verification.
 Preapproval involves pulling your credit, reviewing your income and assets, and issuing a verified letter.
 In a competitive market, only a preapproval matters.
 It's the difference between "I think I can afford this" and "I know I can, here's the proof."

 Closing costs typically run 2-4% of the purchase price and cover things like lender fees, title insurance, appraisal, and prepaid taxes/insurance.
 On a $400,000 home, that's roughly $8,000-$16,000.
-But there are ways to reduce this — seller concessions, lender credits, and programs like CHFA can all help.
+But there are ways to reduce this.
+Seller concessions, lender credits, and programs like CHFA, WHEDA, or HOME+PLUS can all help.
 I break down every dollar before you commit.

 What's New